parcel-bundler/website/src/getting-started/cli.md

 ### `parcel watch`

-The watch command is similar to `serve`, but only with a HMR server and no dev (HTTP) server.
+The watch command is similar to `serve`, but only with a HMR server and no HTTP (dev) server.

 ```bash
 parcel index.html